 In the last article, we have seen all of the structure of PCF, now we will take a step back and discuss the meaning, or semantics, in a general way.
 We want our discussion can be applied to a variety of programming languages.

 The three forms of semantics we will consider are axiomatic semantics, given by a proof system, operational semantics arising from a set of reduction rules and denotational semantics.
 Each form of semantics has advantages and disadvantages for understanding properties of programs.
 In addition, there are standard connections between the three forms of semantics that should hold for any programming language.
-We will discuss them in this article.
+We will discuss them at the end of this article.

 PCF Programs